Dinner will never be the same when you make this Extra Cheesy Brussels Sprout Gratin. You’ll love all this cheesy goodness!

 - Coarse salt and freshly ground pepper

-- While the Bechamel is cooking, cook the brussels spouts in a pot of boiling salted water.
-Cook until tender when pierced with the tip of a knife.
-Drain and put into the baking dish.
+While the Bechamel is cooking, cook the brussels spouts in a pot of boiling salted water.
+Cook until tender, when pierced with the tip of a knife.
+Drain and set aside.

 To assemble the gratin, gently mix the Bechamel and brussels sprouts together.
 Top off with the rest of the cheese and an extra sprinkling of salt and pepper.

 Bake, uncovered, until bubbling and golden, about 25-30 minutes.